OpenTermsArchive/contrib-versions/Spideroak/Terms of Service.md

 You have the option to try out some SpiderOak services on a trial basis (Semaphor in particular).
 Please note that we don’t retain content past the timeframe for these trial plans.
 Even if you decide to upgrade to another plan later, the content you store with us during the trial period can’t be restored after the trial timeframe expires.

-SpiderOakONE, SpiderOak Groups and SpiderOak Semaphor allow you to share your files with others.
+SpiderOakONE, SpiderOak Groups, SpiderOak Share, and Semaphor allow you to share your files with others.
 Please familiarize yourself with the settings and controls for those services and be careful about what you choose to share with and download from others.

 We don’t pre-screen anyone’s content.
 However, we have the right—but no duty—to review and remove files for any reason.
 We assume no liability for any content that you or anyone else stores with or shares through SpiderOak.
 SpiderOak’s Content and Brand Features.
 SpiderOak is protected by copyright, trademark, and other laws.